linnovate/mean/README.md

 ```
 ### Credits
 - The MEAN name was coined by Valeri Karpov.
-- Initial concept and development was done by Amos Haviv and sponsered by Linnovate.
+- Initial concept and development was done by Amos Haviv and sponsored by Linnovate.
 - Inspired by the great work of Madhusudhan Srinivasa.